ronaldgameking/minehutxyz/faq/dl-worlds.md

 ---
-description: Learn how to use the /dl command.
+description: Learn how to use the /dl command, and download your world.
 ---

 # Downloading